netbiolab/HCNetlas/README.md

 ```

 ### Generate merged network list to compare disease CGNs with hcNETLAS CGNs.
-As SLE single-cell transcriptomic data is obtained from PBMC, we merged `sorted.net.list` with hcNETLAS blood networks.
+To combine disease CGNs and hcNETLAS CGNs, apply `MergeCGN.hcNETLAS()` function.

 ```r
 merged.net.list <- MergeCGN.hcNETLAS(sorted.net.list, disease="SLE",tissue="BLD")
 ```

-In this tutorial we will follow the analysis pipeline of `scHumanNet` package which uses degree centrality and their percentile rank to account for network size differences with function `GetCentrality()` and `CombinePercRank()`.
+In this tutorial we will follow the analysis pipeline of `scHumanNet` package which uses degree centrality and their percentile rank to account for network size differences with functions `GetCentrality()` and `CombinePercRank()`.

 ``` r
 strength.list <- GetCentrality(method='degree', net.list = merged.net.list)